The Route of the Gypsies

 3 continents - 3 cultures - 3 dancers - And only 3 shows!
 Don't miss it.

-Flamenco by Sugika Nishiue of Alma Flamenca
+Flamenco by Adriana Morales of Compania Alma Flamenca

 Belly Dance by Regan Gardner of Belly Dance Arabesque